Cravens-Dixie/hello-world/README.md

 # hello-world
 beginning tutorial

-This is new and scary!
-I am a student learning front-end web design this semester.
+I wish it had not been a year since I did this last!
+Now I have to start over again.